spring-guides/gs-uploading-files/README.md

 }
 ```

-This class is used to configure our application, thanks to the `@Configuration` annotation.
+This class is used to configure the server application that will receive file uploads, thanks to the `@Configuration` annotation.

-You will soon build a Spring MVC controller which is why you need `@EnableWebMvc` `@ComponentScan`.
-That activates many key features while also enabling the ability to find the controller class.
+You will soon add a Spring MVC controller which is why you need `@EnableWebMvc` `@ComponentScan`.
+It activates many key features while also enabling the ability to find the controller class.

-By using `@EnableAutoConfiguration`, the application will detect the `MultipartConfigElement` bean and automatically rig the application for file uploads.
+Using `@EnableAutoConfiguration`, the application will detect the `MultipartConfigElement` bean and rig itself for file uploads.

 > **Note:** [MultipartConfigElement](http://tomcat.apache.org/tomcat-7.0-doc/servletapi/javax/servlet/MultipartConfigElement.html) is a Servlet 3.0 standard element that defines the limits on uploading files.
 This component is supported by all compliant containers like Tomcat and Jetty.
-Here it's configured to upload to the folder our app runs in with no limits, but you can override these settings if you wish.
+Here it's configured to upload to the folder the app runs in with no limits, but you can override these settings if you wish.

-Creating a File Upload Controller
+Create a file upload controller
 ---------------------------------
 In Spring, REST endpoints are just Spring MVC controllers.
 The following code provides the web app with the ability to upload files.